mmasudurrah/mmasudurrah.github.io/_pages/about.md

 <!-- I have contributed to techniques that achieve super-human (super-surgeon) level accuracy in surgical decision-making for burn wound patients.
 In teleoperated robotic surgery, my methods achieve state-of-the-art effectiveness in delay tolerance and accuracy in completing surgical tasks.  -->

-I am a Ph.D. candidate in the Department of Computer Science at Purdue University.
-My advisor is Professor [Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/), and I closely collaborate with Professor [Juan P. Wachs](https://web.ics.purdue.edu/~jpwachs/).
+I completed my Ph.D. in Computer Science at Purdue University in 2024 under the supervision of Professor  [Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/).
 I completed my M.S. in Computer Science at the University of Virginia in 2018.
 Before that, I worked as a Lecturer at BRAC University from 2013 to 2015, after earning my B.Sc. in Computer Science and Engineering from BUET in 2013.

 **KEY RESEARCH AREAS**
 \